 An incorrect result that causes a patient to undergo an unnecessary surgical procedure, receive potentially dangerous unneeded medications, and/or undergo further expensive testing, scans, or other treatments.

-Lab Tests Online Lab Tests Online is an award-winning health information web resource designed to help patients and caregivers understand the many lab tests that are a vital part of medical care.
-Since its launch in 2001, Lab Tests Online has helped millions of users to learn about their tests and navigate this confusing landscape by providing non-biased and thorough explanations of tests available, as well as reviews on emerging testing brands.
+Testing.com Testing.com (formally Lab Tests on Line) is an award-winning health information web resource designed to help patients and healthcare professionals understand the many lab tests that are a vital part of medical care.
+Since its launch in 2001, It has helped millions of users to learn about their tests and navigate this confusing landscape by providing non-biased and thorough explanations of tests available, as well as reviews on emerging testing brands.